The Foundation is responsible for raising money from the community to support the Performing Arts Center.

 The Foundation exists today to act as the community steward in the raising and responsible spending of private funds to ensure the ongoing operation and long-term success of the Center.
-Each year the Foundation contributes 1/6 of the Center’s total contributed revenue ($250,000 in FY2007/08).
+Each year the Foundation contributes 1/6 of the Center’s total contributed revenue ($350,000 in FY2017).
 The City of San Luis Obispo also provides 1/6 and Cal Poly University contributes the remaining 2/3.
 These funds support all aspects of the Center’s operations and ensure, among other things, that rental rates are affordable for local nonprofit organizations, that ticket prices are affordable for patrons, and that the Center remains in “as-new” condition as specified in the operating agreement.
 In addition to providing annual operating support, the Foundation is committed to building an endowment (currently valued at about $2.4 million) to secure the Center’s future for generations to come and to raising capital funds for facility improvements and the purchase of major pieces of equipment.

 Actually, tickets sales have minimal impact on the financial well-being of the Center.
 When you purchase a ticket to a performance at the PAC, about 90 percent of your money directly supports the organization presenting that performance (i.e., Cal Poly Arts, SLO Symphony, Festival Mozaic, etc.).
 About 10 percent does go to the Performing Arts Center in the form of ticketing fees.
 Presenting organizations, in turn, pay a rental fee to use the Center.

 No. Rental fees cover just a small percentage of the PAC’s annual expenses.
 In fact, all of the PAC’s earned revenue combined (rental fees, ticketing fees, tech charges, etc.) cover just 45 percent of its expenses.
 The remaining 55 percent is contributed by individuals and businesses in our community (through the Foundation), the City of San Luis Obispo, and Cal Poly University.
 Furthermore, nonprofit presenters pay a deeply discounted rental fee to use the PAC, ensuring access for all.

 The Foundation was established in 1986 to represent community interests and to raise funds from the private sector for a performing arts center.
 That same year the Foundation, the City of SLO, and Cal Poly University forged a one-of-a-kind partnership to accomplish what no single partner could have done alone.
 That partnership still thrives today, and through the Central Coast Performing Arts Center Commission (CCPACC), oversees all aspects of the Center.

 The Center Circle is the Foundation’s annual giving program.
-Gifts to the Center Circle support the operations of the Performing Arts Center.
-The Center Circle is the Foundation’s annual giving program.
 Gifts made to the Center Circle by individuals, foundations and businesses support the annual operations of both the Performing Arts Center and the Foundation.
 Annual contributors of $1 – $499 are referred to as Friends of the Center Circle.
 Annual contributors of $500 and above become members of the Center Circle and receive an array of benefits and privileges based on their giving level.
 It is this community support that allows the Foundation to make its annual contribution to the PAC as well as to fulfill its other responsibilities, including working closely with donors, representing the community’s interests to the Commission, raising money for the purchase of equipment and special projects, and building an endowment to secure the Center’s future for generations to come.

 Gifts to the Foundation’s endowment fund are given with the stipulation that the funds are invested to earn annual interest rather than to be spent immediately.
 A portion of the annual earnings (not to exceed five-percent) is used each year to support the operations of both the Performing Arts Center and the Foundation.
 The rest of the earnings are reallocated back into the fund’s principle to insure the endowment continues to grow and yield more interest for future support.
 The endowment is currently valued at about $2.4 million, and its continued growth is central to the Center’s long-term success and security.
 The majority of contributions to the endowment come in the form of bequests and other planned gifts.

 The PAC’s official name is the Performing Arts Center San Luis Obispo.